lucaluisi/CryptoPollo/README.md

          1. The plaintext block is XORed with the previous ciphertext block (or the IV for the first block).
          2. A dynamic **S-Box** is derived using the key and the previous ciphertext block (or the IV for the first block).
          3. The block undergoes the following transformations:
+            - **AddRoundKey**: Each byte is XORed with the corresponding byte of the key.
             - **SubBytes**: Each byte in the block is replaced using the derived S-Box.
-            - **ShiftRows**: The block's rows are cyclically shifted to enhance diffusion.
+            - **ShiftRow**: The block's rows are cyclically shifted to enhance diffusion.
-            - **MixColumns**: Each byte is XORed with the corresponding byte of the key.
+            - **MassimoTransform**: Each byte is XORed with the corresponding byte of a shuffled `"massimo__carucci"` string.
          4. The resulting block becomes the next ciphertext block.

     - **Concatenate IV and Ciphertext**:<br>